google/rune/g3doc/database_design.md

 ## Generator

-`Generator`s generate code, typically for `relation`s between two `Tclass`es.
+`Generator`s generate code, typically for `relation`s between two `Template`es.
 This is what enables Rune to auto-generated destructors while avoiding dangling pointers.
 Generators are just compiled Rune code\* (in the C compiler, a subset of Rune is interpreted) that gets dynamically loaded and executed by the Rune compiler.

-Generators call`prependcode` and `appendcode` to add functionality to `Tclass`es.
+Generators call`prependcode` and `appendcode` to add functionality to `Template`es.
 Identifiers and strings in these blocks of code are expanded to generate the final code that is inserted.
-In a string or identifier, `$<name>` is replaced with the name of the `Tclass` passed to the generator.
+In a string or identifier, `$<name>` is replaced with the name of the `Template` passed to the generator.
 For example, `$A` is replaced with `Graph` if `Graph` is passed in as parameter `A`.
 The end of the local name can be clarified with a trailing `_`.
 For example `num$B_Entries` might expand to `numSymtabEntries`.

 Reference counting is disabled in generators.
 Instead the generator should call